JGAVEN/Lego-GPT/README.md

 ```

 ### Pre-commit Hooks
-Install hooks with `pre-commit install` to automatically run `ruff` on each
+`./.codex/setup.sh` installs `pre-commit` and runs `pre-commit install` so
-commit.
-The configuration lives in `.pre-commit-config.yaml`.
+`ruff` checks run automatically on each commit.
+The configuration lives in
+`.pre-commit-config.yaml`.

 Run `./scripts/run_tests.sh` to lint and test in one step.
 The script runs Cypress UI tests if the dependencies are available.